asterisk/documentation/docs/Operation/Asterisk-Command-Line-Interface/CLI-Syntax-and-Help-Commands.md

----
+!!! note

-**Note:**  Commands are provided by the core, or by Asterisk modules.
+    Commands are provided by the core, or by Asterisk modules.
 If the component that provides the commands is not loaded, then the commands it provides won't be available.

----
+[//]: # (end-note)

 Asterisk does support command aliases.
 You can find information in the [Asterisk CLI Configuration](/Configuration/Core-Configuration/Asterisk-CLI-Configuration) section.